The Office of

+The Office of

   University of Nevada, Las Vegas

   My research interests primarily lie at the intersection of econometrics and productivity analysis with a broad range of empirical applications in microeconomics and industrial organization.

-My work has been published numerously in journals such as the Journal of Econometrics, Journal of Applied Econometrics, Journal of Environmental Economics & Management, Journal of Banking & Finance, European Journal of Operational Research and Journal of Operations Management.
+  My work has been published numerously in journals such as the Review of Economics & Statistics, Journal of Econometrics, Journal of Applied Econometrics, Journal of Environmental Economics & Management, Journal of Banking & Finance, European Journal of Operational Research and Journal of Operations Management.
 I serve as associate editor for Empirical Economics and the Journal of Productivity Analysis.